Family Voices Webinar Series

-The Huntington's Disease Alliance is hosting a new series of lived experiences, 'Family Voices'.
+The Huntington's Disease UK and Ireland Alliance is hosting a series of lived experiences, 'Family Voices'.
 Family members from across the Huntington’s disease community will share their experience.
+Most webinars have been recorded and are available online.

-For our next episode on September 7th, we will be talking to Siobhan.
-Siobhan's husband has a 50% chance of developing Huntington’s disease and together, Siobhan and her husband made the decision not to find out if he carries the faulty gene.
+The third webinar features Siobhan whose husband has a 50% chance of developing Huntington’s disease.
+Together, Siobhan and her husband made the decision not to find out if he carries the faulty gene.

 "We don’t know, and we don’t want to know."

 After much research, they decided to opt for pre-implantation diagnosis (PGD IVF).
-In this talk, Siobhan will share her personal experience of finding out about Huntington’s disease and her PGD journey.
+Siobhan shares her personal experience of finding out about Huntington’s disease and her PGD journey.

 For our second episode, we were joined by Sarah Winckless MBE and Sean a family member from Ireland.